Rick and Morty: Development

 The first draft was completed in six hours on the Paramount Pictures lot in Dan Harmon's unfurnished Community office.
 The duo had worked out the basics of the story that day, sold the pilot, and then sat down to write.
 Roiland, while acknowledging a tendency for procrastination, encouraged Harmon to stay and write the entire first draft.
 "We were sitting on the floor, cross-legged with laptops and I was about to get up and go home and he said, 'Wait, if you go home, it might take us three months to write this thing.
 Stay here right now and we can write it in six hours.'
 He just had a premonition about that," recalled Harmon.
 In the beginning, Adult Swim was unsure of Roiland doing both voices, partially due to the undeveloped nature of the character of Morty.
 Harmon wrote four short premises in which Morty took a more assertive role and sent it to Mike Lazzo.
-Adult Swim placed a tamer TV-14 rating on the program, which was met with reluctance from the show's staff.
+For the first season, Adult Swim placed a tamer-than-usual TV-14 rating on the program, which was initially met with reluctance from the show's staff.
 The network's reason behind the rating was that it would soon begin broadcasting in prime-time, competing with major programs.
+Many later episodes have received TV-MA ratings, with the first being the episode "Interdimensional Cable 2: Tempting Fate" in season 2.

 The theme song for Rick and Morty by Ryan Elder was originally used in a rejected Cartoon Network pilot Roiland made called "Dog World", which was referenced in the episode "Lawnmower Dog".